 In 2019, Johnson was invited to curate the Michigan Rock and Roll Legends Hall of Fame exhibit at the Historical Museum of Bay County, located in downtown Bay City.
 Unveiled in 2022, the permanent addition to the museum features framed photos of HOF inductees, outstanding collections of rock and roll posters by renowned Michigan artists including Dennis Loren and Gary Grimshaw, an impressive display of autographed guitars, and assorted other memorabilia related to both Michigan’s and Bay County’s rock and roll history.

-who is drj2Of special note was Johnson’s acquisition of the original Frankie Lymon tombstone.
+Of special note was Johnson’s acquisition of the original Frankie Lymon tombstone.
 It had been barred from being placed on the influential doo wop singer’s grave as a result of a famous court battle among the three women he had married, but none of whom he had divorced, over the rights to his hit song “Why Do Fools Fall In Love.”
 For over thirty-eight years the beautifully engraved headstone had been relegated to a display in the front window of a record store and then in the flower garden of a fan in New Jersey.

 In early 2022, Dr. J self-published a short book titled Frankie Lymon’s Tombstone Blues.
 It revealed all the details of Lymon’s troubled life as well as the fascinating story surrounding his tombstone and how it ended up in Bay City.
-The priceless artifact is now a centerpiece of the museum’s rock and roll exhibit.
+The priceless artifact is now the centerpiece of the museum’s rock and roll exhibit.

-More recently, he and his son Brennan Johnson are in the process of producing “The Birth of Michigan Rock and Roll” video series for the museum’s intimate Robert and Anne Hachtel Theater.
-Each short film in the series serves to emphasize the importance of Michigan artists and their music in the rise of rock and roll music in the state and the world at large.
+More recently, he and his son Brennan Johnson are in the process of producing The Birth of Michigan Rock and Roll video series for the museum’s intimate Robert and Anne Hachtel Theater.
+Each short film in the series serves to emphasize the importance of Michigan artists and their music in the rise of rock and roll music in both the state and the world at large.

 logo